Stripe vs Shopify: Differences & Which to Choose in 2023

 Stripe is the more affordable of the two systems.
 Although the transaction fees are higher, you don’t have to pay monthly fees as you do with Shopify.
 Take note that with Stripe, you will need to sign up with a different ecommerce platform.
 With the numerous Stripe integration options, however, you could explore several free ecommerce platforms.

 While Stripe accepts ACH payments, Shopify considers it as a manual option—much like when an order is paid for by cash or other means outside of Shopify.
 ACH transactions with Stripe are cheaper than card payments, so if your customers pay through bank transfer, you will save 1.5% or more (considering 0.4% for the invoice plus 0.8% for the payment).
-With Shopify, you may choose to accept bank transfers from customers and just mark it paid when completed without any additional fees.
-However, keep in mind that this will be a transaction outside of Shopify so it is up to you to guarantee that payment has indeed been made.

 One thing to consider, however, is that Shopify’s monthly fee includes POS software; if you need that, you would need to pay for a third-party POS system or build your own using APIs and SDKs with Stripe.

-Best for Standalone Payment Processing: Stripe
+Best for Payment Processing: Stripe

-Payment types | Credit, debit, gift cards, cash, checks, ACH, wire | Credit, debit, PayPal, cash, checks |
+Payment types | Credit, debit, gift cards, cash, checks, ACH, digital wallets | Credit, debit, PayPal, cash, checks, digital wallets |

 Invoices | Simple, recurring | No |